UseTheApi/algorithms/README.md

       arr = [3, 2, -1, 1] // 3 is pointing to 0+3 position -> 1, then 1 is pointion to the first on.
 Incomplete cycle
       ```
       > [2, -1, -1] represents a correct Cycle.

+   10. Robbery with Max benefit: **max_burglary/**

+      > The burglar wants to get the max profit from the street of houses.
+Array represents amount of money to still
+      > Given array represents amount of money in each house.
+      > The robber cannot get into two houses in a row - the alarm will work and he will get caught.

 ### Strings: strings/
    1. Substrings: **substrings/**